Accounting for scalar non-Gaussianity in secondary gravitational waves: Conclusion

-Since the models considered serve as examples for typical models of inflation that are considered in this context, we can conclude that we may expect a similar result of negligible non-Gaussian correction in other canonical, single field models of inflation as well.
-However, we should emphasize that the method used for calculation has its value in being able to capture the imprints of $\fnl(k_1,k_2,k_3)$ in any non-trivial scenarios that may lead to considerable corrections to the power spectrum.
-Moreover, the analytical estimates serve as a good approximation for the corrections to be expected from $\fnl$ without actually computing the bispectrum.
-This greatly reduces the time taken for the calculation of $\fnl$ and provide a quick estimate of the correction to be expected from just the shape of the spectrum for any model with a peak in its scalar power.
+Besides, we should emphasize that the method used for calculation has its value in being able to capture the complete behavior of $\fnl(k_1,k_2,k_3)$ in any non-trivial scenario of inflation.
+Moreover, the analytical estimate of the correction to the power spectrum, $\pc(k)$, serves as a good approximation for the exact estimate, without directly computing the bispectrum.
+This greatly reduces the time taken for the calculation of $\fnl$ and provides a quick estimate of $\pc(k)$ to be expected from just the shape of the spectrum for any model with a peak in its scalar power.
+Importantly, the non-negligible levels of non-Gaussian contributions to $\ogw$ obtained in these models indicate the necessity to capture the exact scale dependence of $\fnl$ as presented in this method.